Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Cooler temperatures and more rainfall in the fall create the ideal environment for root growth.
 Aerating the soil, applying fertilizer, and overseeding can encourage deep, healthy root development.

-This ensures that your grass will be more drought-resistant and able to withstand stress during the following hot summer months.
+This helps ensure your lawn is more drought-resistant and better able to withstand stress during the upcoming hot summer months.

 10. Reduces Thatch Build-Up